AWegnerGitHub/awegnergithub.github.io-content/2022_12_07_garden_two_year_review.md

 I did notice, while writing this post, that Rise Gardens [released a new nursery][1].
 It only supports 4 pods though, compared to the 12 pods one of my current nurseries holds.
 I'd have to replan how and when I plant certain plants (or buy extra of these small nurseries).
-I like to get two sets of lettuce in for 1 tomatato plant due to their different growth cycles.
+I like to get two sets of lettuce in for 1 tomato plant due to their different growth cycles.
 Fewer nursery spots would enforce more staggered growing.
 This isn't bad just something I'd need to adapt to.

 ## Seed Subscriptions